 I wanted a really holey one, like mice had eaten it or something, so that’s what I picked up.
 But, it wasn’t long enough for either table, so it became a table runner.
 The tablecloth I used underneath on the big table was purple, because I like purple better than orange, but you could do any color that floats your boat.
 In fact, you don’t have to have one at all if you don’t want.
 I can’t even find one to fit on my smaller table.
 It’s too big of a square.
 I did see this tablecloth after I already took all my pictures, so that is what I’m using when I actually throw the party.

 Okay guys, this is too easy.
 All you have to do is color one of your dishes black to keep the vibe going.
 You can be fancy and use squid ink, or you can use black food coloring.
 You want to be gentle with food coloring.
 A little black goes a long way.
 Obviously you can’t dye just anything, but the choices are surprisingly bountiful.
 What you need is something kind of mushy.
 I had some shrimp and grits and mashed potatoes to practice on.
 You can see how they turned out.
 The taste wasn’t altered at all, but don’t they look disgusting?
 I do have a complete menu you get when subscribing to my newsletter, and there is a recipe with squid ink included if you’re curious about that.
-You can subscribe below.
-Now go have fun hosting a dark Halloween dinner party!
+You can subscribe by clicking here, and I hope you enjoyed these Halloween dinner ideas!